jellyfin-archive/jellyfin-docs/general/networking/index.md

 **Client Discovery:** 7359 UDP

-Allows clients to discover the Jellyfin Server on the local network.
-A broadcast message to this port with `Who is JellyfinServer?` will get a json response that includes the server Address, ID and Name.
+Allows clients to discover Jellyfin on the local network.
+A broadcast message to this port with `Who is JellyfinServer?` will get a JSON response that includes the server address, ID, and name.

 ### Dynamic Ports